bzzzil/bottles/README.md

 # My Bottles
-My Bottles is an Andoroid app for mini bottles collectors.
+My Bottles is an Android app for mini bottles collectors.